Dr. Ray Peat

 Turning a picture upside-down and drawing a straight line through the ear down to the ground will show you which areas are compressed. because we are designed to let gravity flow through our bones at rest.

-The muscles on the back side help us move FORWARD through space.
 When our back side is compressed, we have much less potential energy, less contraction potential.

 Have you ever wondered why the overwhelming majority of people are right-handed?
 This is not by chance.